Initiate the Conversation

 Research Senior Living Communities

 Make sure to read facility ratings and see what others have to say about each of the senior living communities you consider.
 When you begin researching senior living communities, start by making a list of your current wants and needs, as well as future needs.
 Choosing a retirement community that offers a continuum of care for its residents will help to guarantee that you receive the care you need on the same campus throughout every stage of your retirement.
 Does Alzheimer’s or Dementia run in your family?
 A facility that offers memory care services can help ensure your day to day needs will be met if you’re diagnosed.
 Will you require assisted living services, or does your spouse need these services?
 Make sure the facility you choose offers a full range of services to meet these needs.
+Copeland Oaks can also help you learn more about when to move from assisted living to memory care.

 The location of the facility you choose is another important factor to take into consideration.
 If you have friends and family that will want to visit, choose a retirement community that is centrally located or within driving distance of an airport for easier commutes.
 Plus, looking for a senior living community that’s located on a large campus can help offer more of the on-site conveniences you need.